hemang-rh/wings-tb/steps.md

 ### 3. Installing Web Terminal Operator

+> This provides a Web Terminal in the same browser as the OCP Web Console to minimize context switching between the browser and local client.
+[More Info](https://docs.redhat.com/en/documentation/openshift_container_platform/4.15/html/web_console/web-terminal)

-![NOTE] kubeadmin is unable to create web terminals
+> ![NOTE] kubeadmin is unable to create web terminals [More Info](https://github.com/redhat-developer/web-terminal-operator/issues/162)

 - Create a subscription object for Web Terminal
 - Apply the subscription object